bananenbiegerei/wmde-starter/README.md

 This will make the fields importable in the backend and changes will be mirrored to the file in `/blocks/card`.

+NOTE: _Make sure to NOT commit the symlinks to the repo!_

 ## String Translations

 The theme will set the constant `BB_TEXT_DOMAIN` to the value setup in `style.css`.
 When using localization functions, make sure to use `BB_TEXT_DOMAIN` as the text domain.
 For example: